 All socks and no stares makes jack a sad clown

 then you’ll have to make the change on all three lines (how annoying!).
 Instead, with the *repeat keyword being used, you’d just have to change one line.
 A generally good principle in programming (whether it be in GT, or another programming language) is that you should reduce code redundancy as much as possible.
 That is, you should avoid having the same stuff written out multiple times, and instead find a way to just write it once while still getting the desired outcome (e.g. by using the repeat keyword).
-One reason this is a good idea is that it prevents mistakes that arise from changing one copy of something and forgetting to modify it in all the other locations it appears.
+One reason this is a good idea is that it prevents mistakes that arise when you change a repeating element of your program in one place but forget to change it in all the other locations it appears.

 The *repeat keyword can also be used with variables.
 Let's take the following example: